marshalltj/island-queue-bot/README.md

 >
 >**Arguments**:
 >- `<position>`: The position in the queue of the user to be removed.
->- `<island id>`: The unique ID of the island to remove a user from (Server admin only).
+>- `<island id>`: The unique ID of the island to remove a user from (server admin only).
 >
 >**Restrictions**:
 >- An island owner can only remove users from an island queue they own.
 Server admins can remove a user from any open island.
 >
 >**Description**:
 >
 >Removes a user from an island queue that the an island owner owns.
-If an `<island id>` is provided and the user sending the command is an admin, removes a user from the specified island.
+If an `<island id>` is provided and the user sending the command is an admin, this command removes a user from the specified island.
 Upon removal, a DM is sent to the removed user informing them that they were removed.
 Sends the next user in line the `<dodo code>` via DM if the removed user was allowed on the island at the time of their removal.

 ### Update
 >**Usage**: `!island update <"dodo"/"size"/"price"> <updated value>`